-- 145 children and young people between the ages of 5 and 24 were involved. - We did this face to face, in small groups, as part of dropin sessions and in a facilitated Skype session. - We talked about the issues that matter most to children and young people. - They told us the most important issues were around feeling Safe & Secure, Healthy and Equal & Included.
+- 145 children and young people between the ages of 5 and 24 were involved. - We did this face to face, in small groups, as part of dropin sessions and in a facilitated Skype session. - We talked about the issues that matter most to children and young people. - They told us the issues that the most important issues to them were feeling Safe & Secure, Healthy and Equal & Included.